EmmanuelPintelas/Genetic-Network-eXperts-GeNeX-/README.md

 Then, apply weight-level crossover and mutation to generate child networks.
-The genetic crossover process acts as a weight-space regularizer, reinitializing over-optimized trajectories and promoting the exploration of new parameter regions, reducing overfitting and improving generalization.
+The genetic crossover process acts as a weight-space regularizer, reinitializing over-optimized trajectories and promoting the exploration of new parameter regions, reducing overfitting and improving generalization.